Ingredients Required To Make Lockdown Lemonade

 SURRENDER.

-Shortly after my epiphany, out of “nowhere”, I heard a whisper.
-A gentle voice clearly said, Ask for help.
-That’s when it dawned on me.
-Here I was trying to “figure it out” and telling the Universe what I wanted but hadn’t asked for divine guidance!
-And, now, in my new state of surrender, I had nothing to lose.
-Wide-open to a change of scenery and decided to dive into the idea of new possibilities.
-Then, I took a deep breath, put my hands in prayer form, and from a place of gratitude and appreciation, kindly asked my guides, out loud, “pretty please show me where I’m to live the month of April.”
-I instantly felt a nudge: log into the San Diego housing group on Facebook.
+Pausing with this epiphany, out of nowhere, I heard a gentle voice clearly say: Ask for help.
+Here I was trying to figure it all out, telling the Universe what I wanted — but I hadn’t asked for divine guidance.
+So I took a deep breath, put my hands in prayer, and from a place of genuine gratitude, kindly asked out loud: “Pretty please, show me where I’m supposed to live the month of April.”
+I instantly felt a nudge: log into the San Diego Housing Group on Facebook.

-Having lived in San Diego from 2004-2011, I’d considered moving back, so really, this came as no surprise.
-So, I picked up my phone and logged into the FB group.
+Having lived in San Diego from 2004 to 2011, this came as no surprise.
+In that very moment I picked up my phone and logged into the group.
 And BAM.
-The very first post on the page read: APRIL ONLY – GET IT BEFORE SOMEONE ELSE DOES!
+The very first post read: APRIL ONLY — GET IT BEFORE SOMEONE ELSE DOES!
 Holy wow, was this for real?
-Did I really get my answer this quickly?
 I scrolled through the stunning photos and scanned the details.
-It was everything I wanted and then some: minutes from the beach, my price range, even a bike to borrow!
-Without questioning or skipping a beat, I private messaged the owner: “My bags are packed!!”
+It was everything I wanted and then some: minutes from the beach, my price range, even a bike to borrow.
+Without skipping a beat, I private-messaged the owner: “My bags are packed!!”
 Yup, those were my exact words.
-I was confident this apartment was meant for me.
-I was, in fact, following my heat back to California.

-However, the house wasn’t actually in, San Diego.
+However, it turned out the house wasn’t actually in San Diego.

 Accept… COVID- 19.

-As reality took shape, crossed my fingers.
-Unlike most Americans, I wasn’t worried about being “stuck there”.
+Unlike most Americans, I wasn’t worried about being “stuck there.”
 Are you kidding?
-I loved the idea of quarantining with palm trees and an ocean breeze!
-Some friends thought I was nuts, others were jealous, a few concerned.
+I loved the idea of quarantining with palm trees and an ocean breeze.
+Some friends thought I was nuts.
+Others were jealous.
+A few were concerned.
 But 90% gave their blessing.
-They had no idea how I’d do it but they couldn’t deny I always land on my feet.
-(I’m like a cat… watch me!)
-I wasn’t trying to go to Mexico.
-The opportunity found me.
+They had no idea how I’d pull it off — but they couldn’t deny that if anyone could, it was me.
+This didn’t feel like I was trying to go to Mexico.
+It felt like the opportunity had found me.

 Timing Is Everything

-March 19th, 4 days later, in the midst of a massive Colorado snowstorm, I got the text from Tina I’d prayed for: “The Airbnb guests are leaving!
-The casita is ready on March 23.
-Let me know if you’re coming!”
+Then, on March 19, in the middle of a massive snowstorm, I got the text I’d been praying for: “The Airbnb guests are leaving!
+The casita is ready on March 23!”

-I called everyone to share the good news: Within 72 hours, I used the same Southwest ticket originally to Cancun to book my flight to Tampa.
-As if it couldn’t get any better, my friend traveling Indonesia, whose car I’d been driving for a month, texted asking if I’d be possible for me to leave her car parked at the airport by 6 PM on March 24th; She wanted to land and immediately self-quarantine.
-Since my departure time was 5 PM on March 24th, without trying to make it work, it worked out perfectly.
+Within 72 hours, I used the same Southwest ticket originally booked to Cancun to book my flight to Tampa.
+And as if it couldn’t get any better — the friend whose car I’d been driving for a month texted asking if I could leave it parked at the airport by 6 PM on March 24th, the day she’d be returning from Indonesia.
+My departure time?
+5 PM on March 24th.
+Without trying to make it work, it worked out perfectly.

 Time To Make Lemonade!

-Driving to catch my flight felt like I was a character in a movie.
-I was leaving behind everything I knew, having no clue when I’d return or what to expect.
+Driving to catch my flight, I felt like I was in a movie.
+Here I was, leaving everything I knew, having no clue when I’d return or what to expect when I arrived.
 My emotions ranged from grief to gratitude.
-Then, to add fuel to the fire, 20 minutes away from the airport a friend called to tell me the Governor of Colorado announced a mandatory LockDown beginning at 5 PM, the very next day.
-Instantly I felt a panic jolt through my body.
-Like those scenes in the movie, I could feel a tornado on my tail, like I was outrunning an Apocalypse, with only seconds to spare.
-Only this wasn’t a movie, it was real life.
-I had no doubt I was getting our of dodge, right on time.
+Then, twenty minutes from the airport, a friend called to let me know the Governor of Colorado had announced a mandatory lockdown beginning at 5 PM — the very next day.
+Panic jolted through my body, as if I was trying to outrun a tornado.
+Only this wasn’t a movie.
+It was really happening.
+I knew I was getting out right on time.

-My Mantra: I AM WHERE I AM BECAUSE IT’S WHERE I AM SUPPOSED TO BE.
+I AM WHERE I AM BECAUSE IT’S WHERE I’M MEANT TO BE.
 I CAN’T BE LATE, I CAN’T BE EARLY.

 Life Happens.